ibm-cloud-docs/Backup/port-information.md

 # Configuring Ports to allow communication between the backup agent and Cloud Backup Portal
 {: #portinfo}

 The {{site.data.keyword.backup_full}} agent that is installed on your server needs to be able to communicate with the vault that you purchased.
 The Director host information for an {{site.data.keyword.backup_notm}} user account can be found in the [{{site.data.keyword.cloud_notm}} console](/cloud-storage/backup){: external}.
-The following list provides some examples, and the hostname depends on the data center that the director resides in.
+The following list provides some examples, and the hostname depends on the data center where the director is present.

 * `ev-director301.service.softlayer.com TCP/2546`
 * `ev-vaultdal1201.service.softlayer.com TCP/2546`